 The key is to ask questions and pay close attention to what breeders and shelters are (and aren’t) telling you.
 If you can understand a puppy’s temperament and physical condition before making a final decision, you’re more likely to make good choices.

-And of course, avoid purchasing puppies from pet stores and puppy mills at all costs.
+And of course, avoid buying puppies from pet stores and puppy mills at all costs.
 You don’t know what you’re getting, and the puppy mill industry causes misery and hardship among doggy kind.

 Staying ethical gives you the greatest chance of having a happy and healthy furry addition to your home.
 For more information, check out this puppy search guide.